bleekere/accelerate-dh/README.md

 ---- | ---- | ----
 Robert Schuwer, *Fontys* | OER in the Netherlands, an overview |
-Martine Schophuizen, *Open Universiteit* | Open Education and the SOONER project Susan Schreibman, Costas Papadopoulos & Marianne Ping Huang, *Maastricht University and Aarhus University* | #dariahTeach as an Open Educational Resource Where DH Meets Maker Culture and Design Thinking |
+Martine Schophuizen, *Open Universiteit* | Open Education and the SOONER project Susan Schreibman and Costas Papadopoulos, *Maastricht University*; Marianne Ping Huang, *Aarhus University* | #dariahTeach as an Open Educational Resource Where DH Meets Maker Culture and Design Thinking |
 Ellen Leenarts, *DANS* | Training in the European Open Science Cloud Plenary | General discussion; reflection